Football Betting Sites

 Another common football bet is the Over/Under goals prediction.
 Here you are betting on a specific number of goals to be scored either by one team or by both teams in the game.
 An example would be Over/Under 2.5 goals, if you bet on over 2.5 goals then there would need to be 3 goals in the game for you to win, if you bet under this would require 2 goals or less for a return.
 This type of bet is generally good value especially if you shop around.
-Handicaps are often applied to this type of betting too, see handicap betting in coupons and in our betting guide section.
+Handicaps are often applied to this type of betting too.

 Most bookies will offer lines such as ‘both teams to score’ these are often linked to accumulators and offers too and so can offer good value, especially if you think it will be an open game with an unpredictable result.
 Variation around this theme include, first/last team to score, to score in first and/or second half.
 You can even get these linked with other markets such as result/total goals, both teams to score/total goals and more.

 Goal time bets are fairly self-explanatory, you predict the time at which the first of next goal will be scores, for example between the 61st and 70th minute.
 Goal method is another line available to bet on, simply predict how you think the first, or next, goal may be scored, shot, header, penalty, etc.